-Feature Activity Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/476 Estuaries [1130] Site Operation No impact of operation of an oyster aquaculture site No impact as described in the AA Report (Relevant Marine Community Type - Fine to muddy sand with polychaetes community) Access Routes Potential impact - Compaction by vehicles on all habitats Access to the site is proposed by boat and tractor (Figure 9).
-Therefore, is it considered that there is potential for an impact on the SAC via repeated compaction and trampling from vehicles Mudflats and sandflats not covered by seawater at low Site Operation No impact of operation of an oyster aquaculture site No impact as described in the AA Report tide [1140] (Relevant Marine Community Type - Fine to muddy sand with polychaetes community) Access Routes Potential impact - Compaction by vehicles on all habitats Access to the site is proposed by boat and tractor (Figure 9).
-Therefore, is it considered that there is potential for an impact on the SAC via repeated compaction and trampling from vehicles Petromyzon marinus (Sea Lamprey) Lampetra fluviatilis (River Lamprey) Site Operation Potential and Licenced Activities are proposed to be non-disturbing to maintaining the conservation objective of maintain population status for these species The proposed site is located away from the main freshwater sources likely to be used by Lamprey The AA states that oyster trestles are non-disturbing to this species, and it is considered that the location of the proposed site will not significantly impact Lamprey migration
+Feature Activity Impact and Reasoning (from AA Report) Advisor Conclusions for Sites T6/454A Estuaries [1130] Site Operation No impact of operation of an oyster aquaculture site No impact as described in the AA Report (Relevant Marine Community Type - Fine to muddy sand with polychaetes community) Access Routes Potential impact - Compaction by vehicles on all habitats Access is proposed by boat from Tullig, just south of the proposed site (Figures 9) No vehicles are proposed for access (i.e. no tractors) therefore compaction is a negligible impact on the habitat Mudflats and sandflats not covered Site Operation No impact of operation of an oyster aquaculture site No impact as described in the AA Report by seawater at low tide [1140] Access Routes Potential impact - Compaction by vehicles on all habitats Access is proposed by boat from Tullig, just south of the proposed site (Figures 9) (Relevant Marine Community Type - Fine to muddy sand with polychaetes community) No vehicles are proposed for access (i.e. no tractors) therefore compaction is a negligible impact on the habitat Petromyzon marinus (Sea Lamprey) Lampetra fluviatilis Site Operation Potential and Licenced Activities are proposed to be non-disturbing to maintaining the conservation objective of maintain population status for these species The proposed site location is considered not to impact on the conservation status of the two lamprey species designated for the site in terms of impeding access for migration.
+The

-Feature Activity Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/476 The site is not suitable for breeding lamprey Salmo salar (Salmon) Site Operation Favourable conservation status is maintained within the SAC and impacts on this from aquaculture (new and proposed) is not considered likely The proposed site location is considered not to impact on the conservation status of salmon in terms of disturbing migration, the site is not suitable for breeding Lutra lutra (Otter) Site Operation No proposed direct impact No direct impact with this species - no; land take from otter, reduction in foraging habitat, prevention of access Disturbance from human and vessels is likely to be low as it will be directed by tides and daylight where otter are typically active in low light and darkness
+Feature Activity Impact and Reasoning (from AA Report) Advisor Conclusions for Sites T6/454A (River Lamprey) site is not suitable for breeding Salmo salar (Salmon) Site Operation Favourable conservation status is maintained within the SAC and impacts on this from aquaculture (new and proposed) is not considered likely The proposed site location is considered not to impact on the conservation status of salmon in terms of disturbing migration, the site is not suitable for breeding Lutra lutra (Otter) Site Operation No proposed direct impact No direct impact with this species - no land take from otter, reduction in foraging habitat, prevention of access Disturbance from human and vessels is likely to be low as it will be directed by tides and daylight where otter are typically active in low light and darkness